trans-travel/trans-travel/us/ar.md

 ## Drag / Performance / Cross-dressing Laws

- * Exposure of prosthetic genitals or breasts partial or completely, during "performance" (does not need to be paid) is illegal.
-These do not need to be attached to a human to be illegal (I.E. Truck Nutz may be illegal now).
+ * Exposure of prosthetic genitals or breasts partial or completely, during "performance" intended to appeal to "the prurient interest" is illegal.
+These do not need to be attached to a human to be illegal.
 This applies in public and in any space where minors may be.

 ## Air Travel